 So how can you create high-performing and resilient teams in your company?
 In this blog post we discuss the best practices GAP implements within our own teams and for each of our clients.

-Standardize and Document Processes
+Standardize Work Processes

 It also means uniformly implemented policies well-defined benchmarks and key performance indicators (KPIs) that show your people what to do what not to do where they are and where they need to go.